EmeraldCityIT/Electroacoustic-Wave-Assisted-Propulsion/NASA-REPORT-11142019.md

-NASA reports the following occurances during testing within 90 above the space station.
+NASA reports the following occurances during testing within 90 meters above the space station.

 Satallite takes of and cannot be controlled.